amberleebiel/blog/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Amber Biela-Weyenberg
-tagline: Graphic Designer
+tagline: "Storyteller l Marketer with a Purpose l Community Builder "
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/amberbiela-15.jpg
 cta:
-  ctaText: Know more
+  ctaText: Learn More
   ctaLink: /about
 ---

-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+She is a content creator and writer.